uixmat/mattsince87/README.md

 - 👀 I’m interested in creating Design Systems, Web and Native app development.
 - 🌱 I’m currently learning all there is to know about Next.js 13

+I'm a Product Designer currently looking for a fresh opportunity.
+I'm in love with all things web and have been for two decades.
+When not working and tinkering with web you can find me playing or watching Football.

 ## My current stack
 - [NextJS 13](https://github.com/vercel/next.js)
 - [Prisma](https://github.com/prisma/prisma)